-Your doctor will ask about your symptoms and health history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-You may need a neurologic exam and an eye exam.
-You may be sent to a speech-language pathologist, physical or occupational therapists, and genetic counselors.
+You may be sent to see a doctor who treats the nervous system.
+A neurologic exam may be done.

-The electrical activity of your muscles, nerves, and brain may need to be measured.
+The electrical activity of the muscles, nerves, and brain may need to be measured.
 This can be done with:

-Pictures may need to be taken of your head.
+Pictures may be taken of the head.
 This can be done with:

 |Copyright © Nucleus Medical Media, Inc.|

-Your doctor may advise one or more medicines:
+The doctor may give one or more medicines:

 - Over the counter or prescription pain medicine